algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 \right]
 $$

-The first two are probably the ones we are interested in, at the very least they have the right dimensions to solve a system of equations.
+The first two of these have the right dimensions to find a solution to a system of equations.
+The last two matrices are respectively under- and over-constrained, meaning they cannot be solved via this method; however, this doesn't mean that every matrix in the correct form can be solved.
-The last two systems are either under- or over-constrained; however, if you translate the last row of second matrix into a system, you get $$0=1$$, which is a contradiction.
+For example, if you translate the second matrix into a system of equations again, the last row translates into $$0x+0y+0z=1$$, which is a contradiction.
 This is due to the fact that the matrix is singular, and there are no solutions to this particular system.
 Nevertheless, all of these matrices are in row echelon form.

-Now, it seems obvious to point out that if we ignore the last column, row echelon form is an upper triangular matrix.
+It seems obvious to point out that if we ignore the last column, row echelon form is an upper triangular matrix for systems that are neither under- nor over-determined.
 This might not be important now, but it will play an important role in future discussions, so keep it buzzing in the back of your brain.

-Now, row echelon form is nice, but wouldn't it be even better if our system of equations looked simply like this
+Now, row echelon form is nice, but wouldn't it be even better if our system of equations looked simply like this:

 $$
 \begin{align}